 As you begin your efforts to buy and eat locally, you can check out the remaining four winter farmers markets in the area at Exeter High School and Wentworth Greenhouses in Rollinsford.
 Enjoy the freshness and flavor of eating local produce!

-Next time we will talk about in season vegetables, and provide a handy resource for you to carry with you when you shop.
 Just know how good you will feel as fresh produce enters each and every cell of your body.
 Keep up the great work and know the power of healthy, organic food choices.